-1.1.1 Prior Investigation
+1.1.1 Prior Investigations

-The 143.55-acre Phase II Business Park formerly housed several facilities associated with the Bethlehem Steel Corporation's (BSC's) steel manufacturing processes.
+The approximately 144-acre Phase II Business Park formerly housed several facilities associated with the Bethlehem Steel Corporation's (BSC's) steel manufacturing processes.
 These included a pure oxygen generating station (known as South Linde Area); various mills; a structural shipping yard; a car repair shop; metal storage; and miscellaneous office production support buildings.
 Five historical SWMUs (i.e., P-38 through P-42) are present within the Phase II Business Park.
 BSC performed assessments for these SWMUs during a Resource Conservation and Recovery Act (RCRA) Facility Assessment (RFA) and subsequent RCRA Facility Investigation (RFI).
-Based on the findings, USEPA Region II issued "No Further Action" determination for the identified SWMUs within the Business Park.
+Based on the findings, USEPA Region II issued "No Further Action" determination for the identified SWMUs within the Business Park II Business Park.

-The BCP application for the Site was submitted May 20, 2005 and approved January 9, 2007.
-The Remedial Investigation/Alternatives Analysis Report (RI/AAR) Work Plan, revised July 2009, identified Site characterization requirements to be completed pursuant to the BCP and NYSDEC DER-10 guidance.
+The BCP application for the Phase II Business Park was submitted May 20, 2005 and approved January 9, 2007.
+The July 2009 Remedial Investigation/Alternatives Analysis Report (RI/AAR) Work Plan (Ref.
+1) identified Site characterization requirements to be completed pursuant to the BCP and NYSDEC DER-10 guidance (Ref.
+2).
 Remedial Investigation (RI) field activities were initiated in March 2010 and substantially completed in April 2010.

-The RI/AA Report was submitted to NYSDEC in May 2011 and revised and finalized in March 2012.
-The RI/AA Report recommends remediation of hotspot slag/fill with deferred soil cover system placement during redevelopment recommended as the final remedial measure for all areas of the Site.
+The RI/AA Report was submitted to NYSDEC in May 2011 and finalized in March 2012 (Ref.
+3).
+The RI/AA Report recommended remediation of hotspot soil/fill with deferred soil cover system placement during redevelopment as the final remedial measure for all areas of the Site.

-1.1.2 Sub-Parcel Cleanup Approach
+1.1.2 Cleanup Approach

-The Phase II Business Park as well as other Tecumseh Business Parks (i.e., I, IA, and III) were so designated by Tecumseh based on the concept of voluntarily remediating them and subsequently selling or leasing the "shovel-ready" Business Park parcels to local developers or private businesses interested in redeveloping the land for commercial or industrial uses consistent with City zoning.
-Recognizing the sheer size of these parcels, the cost and short-term impacts associated with cleanup, and the limited western NY commercial/industrial real estate market demand, a sub-parcel cleanup approach was conceived by Tecumseh and agreed upon by the NYSDEC.
-Under the sub-parcel approach, hotspot slag/fill remediation and other remedial measures (except cover placement) will be performed by Tecumseh on a priority bases (i.e., parcels pending potential sale, lease, and/or redevelopment first).
-Placement of the final cover will also progress on a sub-parcel basis by the buyer or lessee concurrent with building construction and/or other site improvements, thereby allowing the cover to be integrated with roads, buildings, parking areas, etc. Certificate of Completion (COC) issuance by the NYSDEC will also occur on a sub-parcel basis after cover is placed by the buyer/developer (subject to provisions of a NYSDEC-approved Site Management Plan and Environmental Easement encompassing entire Business Park).
+The Phase II Business Park, as well as other Tecumseh Business Parks (i.e., I, IA, and III), were so designated by Tecumseh based on the concept of voluntary remediation and subsequent selling or leasing the "shovel-ready" Business Park parcels to local developers or private businesses interested in redeveloping the land for commercial or industrial uses consistent with City zoning.
+Recognizing the sheer size of these parcels, the cost and shortterm impacts associated with cleanup (particularly for cover placement, which would require clearing and covering each of the large Business Parks), and the limited western NY commercial/industrial real estate market demand, a sub-parcel cleanup approach was conceived by Tecumseh and agreed upon by the NYSDEC.
+Under this approach, hotspot soil/fill remediation and other remedial measures (except cover placement) would be performed by Tecumseh on a priority bases (i.e., parcels pending potential sale, lease, and/or redevelopment, or where remedial measures are required to address significant threats, will be completed first).
+Placement of the final cover would also progress on a site-by-site basis by the buyer or lessee concurrent with building construction and/or other site improvements, thereby allowing the cover to be integrated with roads, buildings, parking areas, etc. Certificate of Completion (COC) issuance by the NYSDEC would occur on a site-by-site basis following cover placement by the owner or developer (subject to provisions of a NYSDEC-approved Site Management Plan and Environmental Easement encompassing the entire Business Park).

 Based on this approach, Tecumseh prepared sub-parcel delineation maps for each of the three larger Business Park Areas (I, II, and III).
-Business Park II was subdivided into twelve sub-parcels designated as II-1 through II-12 (Sites C915198 through C915198L, respectively).
+Business Park II was subdivided into 12 sub-parcels designated as Sites II-1 through II-12 (BCP Site Nos.
+C915198 through C915198L).